MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-connecting-mgmtgroups.md

 3. In the Operations console for the local management group, in the **Administration** view, expand **Security**, and select **User Roles**.

-4. In the right pane, right-click the user role to which you want to grant connected management group access, and then click **Properties**.
+4. In the right pane, right-click the user role to which you want to grant connected management group access, and select **Properties**.

 5. On the **Group Scope** tab, select the connected management groups to which you want to grant access to this user role, and select **OK**.
 A user with both permission and access to at least one connected management group will see the **Show Connected Alerts** button in the toolbar of any **Alert** view in the **Monitoring** space.